-Bed bugs are nocturnal (i.e. they prefer to come out at night but in fact they will adapt to your schedule and become active when you aren’t), they are very flat and they are great at hiding.
+Bed bugs are nocturnal (i.e. they prefer to come out at night but they will adapt to your schedule and become active when you aren’t), they are very flat and they are great at hiding.

 This means they are very hard to find until it is too late!

 Bed bugs have piercing sucking mouthparts – they cannot actually “bite” or “chew” – they pierce our skin with a beak like a mosquito’s then use the pressure of our heart to pump our blood into them.

 A bed bug mouthpart is very thin and needle like, and so small that we typically feel nothing when they bite us, so we can’t notice and swat them like we do with a mosquito.